Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Refactored journalentry task for QuickBooks.
 Still getting authentication errors; not sure if the method, itself, works!
+- Released a migration and task for JournalEntries into QA and Production.
+It bombed because I misnamed the task pathname in the migration.
+Fixed the bug, got another bug on an optional param.
+Ended up making that a param that is needed.
+All good.
+Released to QA, tested, released to prod, tested.
+Now, on to making the dataset!

 **Thoughts:**
 - It is somewhat difficult to verify if something works.
 I suspect if data is returned, then it "works"